SCANN: Synthesis of Compact and Accurate Neural Networks: Experimental Results

-In addition, SCANN yields ANNs that achieve the baseline accuracy with fewer parameters on seven out of the nine datasets.
-For these datasets, the results show a connection compression ratio between $1.5\times$ to $317.4\times$.
-Moreover, as shown in Tables \ref{smallaccuracy2} and \ref{smallcompression2}, combining dimensionality reduction with SCANN helps achieve higher compression ratios.
+SCANN-generated networks show improved accuracy for six of the nine datasets, as compared to the MLP baseline.
+The accuracy increase is between $0.41\%$ to $9.43\%$.
+These results correspond to networks that are $1.2\times$ to $42.4\times$ smaller than the baseline architecture.
+Furthermore, DR+SCANN shows improvements on the highest classification accuracy in five out of the nine datasets, as compared to SCANN-generated results.
+In addition, SCANN yields DNNs that achieve the baseline accuracy with fewer parameters in seven out of the nine datasets.
+For these datasets, the results show a parameter compression ratio between $1.5\times$ to $317.4\times$.
+Moreover, as shown in Tables \ref{smallaccuracy2} and \ref{smallcompression2}, combining DR with SCANN helps achieve higher compression ratios.
 For these seven datasets, DR+SCANN can meet the baseline accuracy with a $28.0\times$ to $5078.7\times$ smaller network.
 This shows a significant improvement over the compression ratio achievable by just using SCANN.

 We also report the performance of applying DR without the benefit of the SCANN synthesis step.
 While these results show improvements, DR+SCANN can be seen to have much more compression power, relative to when DR and SCANN are used separately.
 This points to a synergy between DR and SCANN.